Dollar extends gains against euro on 2015 Fed rate hike bets

 ECB President Mario Draghi will speak on Wednesday, while Fed Chair Yellen will speak on Thursday.
 Analysts said expectations that Draghi would hint at more stimulus kept the euro lower against the dollar.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.37 percent at 96.250.
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.37 percent at 96.250 .DXY.
 That was just under a nearly two-week high of 96.404.

-On Wall Street, the benchmark S&P 500 stock index was last down 1.57 percent.
+On Wall Street, the benchmark S&P 500 .SPX stock index was last down 1.57 percent.

 (Reporting by Sam Forgione; additional reporting by Jemima Kelly in London; Editing by Meredith Mazzilli and Diane Craft)